 - Barnehage (Kindergarten)

 A barnehage is where you drop off your child and leave.
 It is a mandatory requirement for qualified personnel to work in barnehage.
 The barnehage is usually open Mondays to Fridays, for 9 to 10 hours a day (0700 to 1700, 0730 to 1630).
 You can have full or part time care for your child.
 The kindergarten fees are then adjusted accordingly.
 You can find a list of all the kindergartens in your area on your municipality’s (kommune’s) website.
-There are different types of kindergartens in Norway and the fees for all are the same for both Norwegians and foreigners residing legally in Norway – as of 2017, 30 030 NOK annually for a 100% spot.
+There are different types of kindergartens in Norway and the fees for all are the same for both Norwegians and foreigners residing legally in Norway – as of 2020, it is 3135 NOK per month for a 100% spot.
 A child has a right to a spot in a barnehage when they turn 1.
 Some children may be offered a spot before they turn 1, this is subject to availability.

 - kommunale barnehage (communal kindergarten) – owned by the municipality (commune).